 December 2014 – January 2015: Essay and playwriting Contest will open and submissions will be accepted through our online submission platform.

-January 31, 2015: Last day for submissions.
+January 31, 2015 at 11:59pm: Last day for submissions.

 March 14, 2015: On the eve of James Madison’s Birthday, Essay and Playwriting contest winners will be announced in a formal award ceremony with all winners and their teachers present.